nagagovindarajan/cloudops-mcp/README.md

 pip install -r requirements.txt
 ```

-4. Get an API key from Google Gemini AI studio
+4. Get an API key from Google Gemini AI studio (Use your personal account for free tier)
 5. Create a `.env` file in the root directory with your API key:
 ```
 GOOGLE_GENAI_USE_VERTEXAI=0